EIP-2930 – Ethereum access list

 It does not require any modifications to the Solidity code and is purely specified client-side.

 The fee prepays the cold access of the storage slot so that during the actual execution, only the warm fee is paid.
-When the storage keys are known in advance, Ethereum node clients can pre-fetch storage values, effectively lowering the computational resource overhead.
+When the storage keys are known in advance, Ethereum node clients can pre-fetch storage values, allowing for some parallelization between compute and storage access.

 EIP-2930 does not prevent storage access outside the access list; putting an address-storage combination in the access list is not a commitment to use it.
 However, the result would be prepaying the cold storage load for no purpose.